 6.3 Coefficient of Variation and Earthquake Predictability

 The coefficient of variation (CV) is a crucial metric in the study of earthquake patterns, providing insights into the predictability and regularity of seismic events.
 A high CV, greater than 1.0, indicates more unpredictable earthquake occurrences, reflecting significant variability in the timing and magnitude of earthquakes.
 This unpredictability poses a challenge for forecasting and hazard assessment, as it suggests irregular intervals between seismic events.
-Conversely, a low CV, (<1.0), implies more regular earthquake cycles, with events occurring at more consistent intervals.
+Conversely, a low CV, (<1.0), implies more regular earthquake cycles with events occurring at more consistent intervals.
 This regularity can aid in the development of predictive models and improve our understanding of seismic hazards.
 By analyzing the CV values, scientists can better assess the stability of a region and implement more effective strategies for earthquake preparedness and risk mitigation.

 Figure 4.
 Earthquake Predictability